Q1) What proportion of the UK’s greenhouse gas emissions come from transport?

 Q13) And of the alternatively-fuelled cars, how many are hybrid cars, plug-in hybrids and electric cars?

-A13) The vast majority of alternatively-fuelled cars licensed at the end of 2021 were either hybrid electric cars, plug-in hybrid electric cars or battery electric cars.
-A small proportion were range extended electric cars or gas powered.
+A13) The vast majority of alternatively-fuelled cars licensed at the end of 2023 in Great Britain were either hybrid electric cars, plug-in hybrid electric cars or battery electric cars.
+A small number were range extended electric cars or gas powered.

 Source: Department for Transport table VEH1103